 UWiTS, the ITE Student Chapter of UW-Madison

 At UW-Madison, the College of Engineering's Department of Civil and Environmental Engineering (CEE) has a long and distinguished history, dating back to 1857 when the first civil engineering student graduated.
-In 1870, the University of Wisconsin Regents formally created the Department of Civil Engineering.

 The Department of Civil and Environmental Engineering takes great pride in its achievements, which are reflected by both its graduate students who hold engineering leadership positions throughout the world, and its research publications, which have appeared in the most prominent engineering journals.
 Numerous honors for teaching excellence and research accomplishments have been presented to faculty members.